 Distance from Las Vegas: 330 miles

 Nicknamed the Galapagos of North America, Channel Islands boast an incredible array of biodiversity that can’t be found anywhere else on the planet.
+You can get there only via a boat ride from Ventura.

-Similar to other less crowded national parks near Las Vegas, Channel Islands boasts pristine dark skies.
+Channel Islands boasts pristine dark skies.
 Here you can rent a kayak and take a fun ride in the waters of the Pacific.
 It’s an amazing place if you want to disconnect and enjoy the nature.

 10. Arches National Park